lhndo/LH-Stinger/Config/Klipper_Config/README.md

 # Klipper Modules
-:children_crossing: *The following modules are required for the LH Stinger setup*
+:children_crossing: **The klipper modules below are required for the LH Stinger setup**

-Before installing the modules below, make sure that your klipper installation is up to date.

 <br>